ibm-cloud-docs/iaas-vpn/announcement.md

 {{site.data.keyword.attribute-definition-list}}

-# Important announcement: SSL VPN endpoints
+# Announcement: SSL VPN endpoints
 {: #important-announcement}

 On 2024 March 13, the following SSL VPN endpoints were removed from service.
 This change is part of our ongoing efforts to optimize our network infrastructure and improve service quality.
 A full, updated list of available SSL VPN endpoints is located at [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).